 As Chile's electricity demand continues to grow and renewable projects are built, there will be continued requirements for expanding the existing transmission infrastructure.
-The acquired company (Colbun Transmision) has participated in tenders to grow its asset base through expansions, some of which are still underway within the project.
+Alfa Transmisora has participated in tenders to grow its asset base through expansions, some of which are still underway within the project.
 Debt documentation limits further expansion works beyond those mandated by the regulator.
-While there is no maximum capital spending budget limit for these mandated expansions, by regulatory definition they must be critical for the system, and in practice generally below USD20 million of investments.
+While there is no maximum capital spending budget limit for these mandated expansions, by regulatory definition they must be critical for the system, and in practice generally below \$20 million of investments.
 Any potential mandatory regulated investment in the national or zonal system will be fully recovered by the tariff mechanism applicable to regulated assets.

-The capital spending plan included an initial maintenance capex cycle (in 2021 and 2022) and pending expansion capex to be executed until 2025 amounting to around USD68.9 millon and supported by a LC provided by the sponsors, with no recourse to the project.
+The capital spending plan included an initial maintenance capex cycle and pending expansion capex to be executed until 2025 amounts to around \$42.4 million and is supported by a LC, with no recourse to the project.
 Upon completion of these projects, the expansion assets will be categorized as regulated national or zonal projects and be subject to a regulated tariff (regulated return on the investment).

-Supportive regulatory framework, still evolving
+Supportive regulatory framework, still evolving amid some delays on tariff reviews